aditya1876/FullStackAndDevopsLearning/00_Notes/MyNotes.md

 - NextJS was a framework that was introduced because of some minor inconveniences in React
 - NextJS is both front end and back-end framework (react is a frontend only, so you have to maintain separate front-end and back-end framework)
+- NextJS elemenates the requirement for implementing cors.
+- Ease of deployment.
 - In a React project, you cannot have routing out of the box. (you have to use react-router-dom)
 - React is not SEO Optimised (not exactly true today because of React Server components)
 - Waterfalling problem: